aleksandargolubovic/NEAR_Metabuild/README.md

 * ### Recycling Machine server and client

-Used for user interaction with the machine and interaction between the recycling machine and smart contracts on multiple networks.
-The Recycling Machine supports payments on NEAR network in $NEAR tokens.
+Used for user interaction with the machine and interaction between the recycling machine and smart contracts on Near network.
+The Recycling Machine supports payments on NEAR testnet network in $NEAR tokens.
 There is also an option to donate the money.

 ## Technologies
 * React